luccin-m-irakoze/AssII_Database_Creation_Deletion_and_OEM/README.md

    <img width="1522" height="954" alt="Screenshot 2025-10-07 232452" src="https://github.com/user-attachments/assets/588f24c6-5b88-4b04-ab89-00ba89c59a97" />
 ---

-> **Note:** Oracle 23ai Free does not include EM Express by default.
+> **Issued Enountered:** Oracle 23ai Free does not include EM Express by default.
 To fulfill the lab requirements, Oracle 21c XE was installed in a Virtual Machine, which includes EM Express out-of-the-box.

 ```